Wild Bills Beef Jerky Recipe

 Instructions

-• Slice the meat into 1/8-inch thick strips either with the grain for chewier beef jerky or against the grain (which will be more tender)
+• Slice the meat into 1/8-inch thick strips either with the grain for chewier beef jerky or against the grain for more tender beef jerky.

-• I suggest chilling the beef for 50 to 60 minutes before slicing it to make it easier to cut
+• I suggest chilling the beef for between 50 and 60 minutes before slicing it to make it easier to cut.

-• All the ingredients should be whisked together to combine.
-Add the mixture in a zipper bag with the meat inside, seal it, and toss until the beef is completely coated.
+• All the ingredients should be combined together, then add the mixture into a sealed ziplock bag.
+Now toss the bag until the beef is completely coated.

-• Keep chilled for at least four hours and up to a day
+• Keep the meat chilled for at least four hours, or, for more flavor, up to a day.

-• Dry your beef at 160 degrees F for 4 – 7 hours.
-Check your beef jerky every 30 minutes after the 4-hour mark.
+• Dry your beef at 160 degrees F for between 4 and 7 hours.
+Check your beef jerky every 30 minutes after the 4-hour mark and stop the dehydrator when the beef is black and barely bendable.

 Nutrition